 Polyurethane has a transparent finish, so the finish color isn’t affected.
 If you seal a stained wood, the wood grain and the finish color will still show once the polyurethane dries.
 An undercoat (primer or wood conditioner) will cover the finish.

 You must apply an undercoat only if the stained wood is damaged, uneven, or has imperfections and holes.
 The undercoat will cover the imperfections and the holes, but it will also cover the grain of the wood.

 As an alternative, you can apply more coats of wood stain to cover imperfections or sand the surface with medium-grit sandpaper.

 Related Read: Can You Apply Polyurethane Over Gel Stain?

-How Long Does Polyurethane Dry On Wood Stain?
+How Long Does Polyurethane Take to Dry?